 Note: This is a guest post by LeAnna Brown.

 There are so many things to do in Nuremberg, whether it be visiting the famous Christkind Weihnachtsmarkt, or just walking the Altstadt, which is why it is one of our favorite day trips from Munich.
+There are also some great day trips you can take from Nuremburg.
 However, one of the things that many may skip over on a quick, one-day pass-through is one of the best museums on World War II that I have personally ever been to: Nuremberg Documentation Center (And as someone who lives in Germany, believe me, I have been to my fair share of Holocaust and WWII museums!).

 This is why, if you really want to experience the city to its fullest, I highly recommend doing Nuremberg in two days and allowing for a full day at the Documentation Center Nuremberg.